 Tough Times of Aerospace, Defense and High-Tech

-Instead of using the traditional instrument of workforce reductions and firing the ‘indirects’, companies should be looking at investing in commercial and contract management, training the people, streamlining the processes, and in deploying contract lifecycle management tools.
+Instead of using the traditional instrument of workforce reductions and firing the ‘indirects,’ companies should be looking at investing in commercial and contract management, training the people, streamlining the processes, and deploying contract lifecycle management tools.

-Especially now aerospace, defense, and high-tech equipment industries face their greatest production fall-off in history due to the COVID pandemic with unprecedented impact across the world, there is a need to more than ever to effectively manage the top and bottom lines.
+Especially now, aerospace, defense, and high-tech equipment industries face their greatest production fall-off in history due to the COVID pandemic with unprecedented impact across the world.
+There is a need to more than ever to manage the top and bottom lines effectively.

 Operators, OEMs (Original Equipment Manufacturers like Boeing and Airbus), 1st to 3rd tier suppliers in the supply chain, and the whole aftermarket in aerospace are all in disarray.

-In defense, things today look better, but operations of many aerospace and defense and related high-tech manufacturing firms are also affected by COVID, causing delays in production and deliveries.
+In defense, things today look better, but many aerospace and defense and related high-tech manufacturing firms are also affected by COVID, causing delays in production and deliveries.

 Since the governments have to spend a lot of (tax-) money on fighting the pandemic and healthcare, the focus will shift away from purchasing defense material and equipment (if the global political situation allows this).